a11ywatch/a11ywatch/README.md

 ## LICENSE

-check the license file in the root of the project.
+Check the license file in the root of the project.